w3f/polkadot-wiki-old/docs/polkadot/learn/staking.md

 ## How many validators will Polkadot have?

 The plan is to start with somewhere between 50 to 100 open validator positions and open more gradually.
 The top bound on the number of validators has not been determined yet, but should only be limited by the bandwidth strain of the network due to frequent and voluminous peer-to-peer message passing.
-The practical estimation of the number of validators that Polkadot will have at maturity is in the ballpark of 1000.
+The practical estimation of the number of validators that Polkadot will have at maturity is around 1000.

 ## Resources